nurpeiis/Arabic-DID/README.md

 ```

 ## Training idea:
-1. Use particular separate levels to have ripple carrying effect
+1. Use particular separate levels to have ripple carrying effect: Do this!!
-2. Salameh + then gradually add data
-3. for every input repeat the sequence twice or n number of times to see how it affects the signal !!!

 ## Evaluation: